khalby786/TypeAudio/README.md

 ### TypeAudio is a website for transcribing videos and audios.
 Load files from computer and start transcribing!

+* Load video and audio files as well as YouTube videos by URL or file to start transcribing.
 * F1 to rewind.
 * F2 to fast-forward.
 * F3 to insert interactive timestamps.